 We understand that preparing for, traveling to, and following up for even a simple check up can be a huge undertaking for our senior patients, so we bring care directly to them in familiar surroundings.

-Appointments are pre-scheduled every 4–6 weeks to ensure our providers can closely monitor changes in well-being and provide all the necessary resources to keep our patients healthy and out of the hospital.
+Providers visit communities regularly to ensure they can closely monitor changes in well-being and provide all the necessary resources to keep our patients healthy and out of the hospital.
 Individual patients are seen at an appropriate frequency dictated by medical necessity.

 Crown health is a trusted partner to the adult family home council.
 Currently, we serve hundreds of AFH communities across the state, from the largest to smallest.
 In doing so, we enable owners and operators to provide high quality care to residents at no additional cost.
 And support caregivers and staff in providing holistic care to residents

 We partner closely with nursing teams at several of Washington’s largest assisted living and memory care communities.
 With caregivers and staff we work together to ensure patients receive comprehensive and well coordinated care.
 A Crown Health provider can help minimize the disruption of traveling to clinics and hospitals for vulnerable patients, and gives families peace of mind.

 Crown Health brings the doctor’s office to your residence or community.
 Our providers diagnose, treat, give referrals for specialists, and prescribe medications in the privacy of our patients' rooms or homes.
 We also have access to mobile lab and imaging services.
 At the request of the provider, they visit the patient at home to do blood work or to take X-rays or ultrasounds, helping avoid unnecessary trips to a clinic or hospital.

 If all the information is complete on the enrollment form and the required documents are received (Power of Attorney papers, medication list and copies of insurance cards) then the process goes very quickly and virtual appointments can be scheduled within 1-2 days.
 In person appointments will be scheduled during the provider's next visit to a community.